Last updated: May 2026

 Singles' Day rewards operators who execute continuously under pressure, not those who planned perfectly months ago.

-BFCM 2025 delivered strong numbers through a very different structure.
+BFCM 2025 delivered strong numbers through a different structure.
 Black Friday online spending hit $11.8B, up 9.1% year over year.
 Cyber Monday reached $14.25B.

 Unlike Singles Day, BFCM unfolded across weeks of micro-cycles shaped by early promotions, loyalty offers, creator drops, and social spikes.
 Fortune described BFCM as "nearly month-long" rather than a single peak.

 AI accelerated discovery but not execution.
 Brands could see demand forming earlier, but fulfillment speed stayed constrained by long replenishment cycles and warehouse intake delays.
 Intelligence arrived faster than inventory could move.
+For a deeper breakdown of the inventory mechanics behind this gap, see our BFCM stocking strategies.

 Mobile drove more than 55% of Black Friday revenue, raising expectations around load time and delivery accuracy.
 Any friction translated to lost conversion.